GM and Navistar will create and support 2,000 long-haul hydrogen fuel-cell semis

 The project will also seek U.S. Department of Energy funding, including “grants and opportunities for the ecosystem,” but this project won’t be dependent on it, said Navistar CEO Persio Lisboa.

-“This program is not driven by credits, it’s really by total cost of ownership and what makes sense for our customers and all of our partners through the enterprise,” added Horvath, who said that “renewable natural gas”—assumed to be from landfills or biomass—is considered by the project to be a starting point.
+“This program is not driven by credits, it’s really by total cost of ownership and what makes sense for our customers and all of our partners through the enterprise,” added Horvat, who said that “renewable natural gas”—assumed to be from landfills or biomass—is considered by the project to be a starting point.

 Hydrogen sourcing: a floating target

 OneH2 CEO Paul Dawson walked that back a bit, though.
-For now, the project will rely on methane produced by steam-methane reforming, he said, because it “gives the customer the lowest cost of energy,” he said, adding that capturing carbon from the process is “not a quantum leap into the future.”
+For now, the project will rely on hydrogen produced by steam-methane reforming, he said, because it “gives the customer the lowest cost of energy,” he said.
+Capturing carbon from the process is “not a quantum leap into the future,” he added.

 Air Liquide dual-nozzle hydrogen fueling station